 What is hard water?

-- Very hard water: more than 180 mg per liter.
+- Very hard water – over 180 mg of calcium carbonate per liter.

 Where is hard water found?

 As groundwater moves through soil and rock, minerals and metals become dissolved into it.
 That’s why well water is often much harder than water from lakes and reservoirs.
 If the soil around bodies of surface water is particularly calcium-rich, however then that water is also likely to become hard.

 When the USGS surveyed groundwater from over 2000 domestic wells across the US, they found calcium-rich soil and hard water is prevalent across the country, but particularly on the East Coast and in the Midwest.

 Soft water contains low levels of calcium and magnesium.
 This means that it doesn’t produce any of the hard water effects caused by those minerals.